 - Have students generate questions about the historical events that provide the setting for a literary work, then try to find answers to the questions.
 Afterwards, invite the students to reflect on the process of using a question to guide their research.

-Joining the Scholarly Conversation
+Join the Scholarly Conversation

 - Have students trace the development of a medical treatment.
 Include a discussion of how current research has changed earlier medical practice or scientific understanding.